-At minimum, a 64-bit Tableau Server requires a 4-core CPU (the equivalent of 8 AWS vCPUs) and 64 GB RAM.
-However, a total of 8 CPU cores (16 AWS vCPUs) and 128 GB RAM are strongly recommended for a single production Amazon EC2 instance.
+At minimum, a 64-bit Tableau Server requires a 4-core CPU (the equivalent of 8 AWS vCPUs) and 16 GB RAM.
+However, a total of 8 CPU cores (16 AWS vCPUs) and 64GB RAM are strongly recommended for a single production Amazon EC2 instance.

 An AWS vCPU is a single hyperthread of a two-thread Intel Xeon core for M5, M4, C5, C4, R4, and R4 instances.
 A simple way to think about this is that an AWS vCPU is equal to half a physical core.
 Therefore, when choosing an Amazon EC2 instance size, you should double number of cores you have purchased or wish to deploy with.
 Example: You have purchased an 8 core license for Tableau Server (or need to support enough active users where 8 cores are warranted).
 You should choose an Amazon EC2 instance type with 16 vCPUs.
-For more inform-

-Tableau Server on Windows in the AWS Cloud Administrator Guide ation about how many vCPUs equal a physical core, see Physical Cores by Amazon EC2 and RDS DB Instance Type at the AWS website.
+For more information about how many vCPUs equal a physical core, see Physical Cores by Amazon EC2 and RDS DB Instance Type at the AWS website.